natep1123/natep1123/README.md

 - **Flexible Shift Values**: Supports shift values between 1 and 144 for varied encryption results.

 **Why It Stands Out:**
 This project honed my skills in **algorithmic problem-solving**, **DOM manipulation**, and **asynchronous programming**.
-Implementing the custom encryption algorithm and dynamic animations was both challenging and rewarding, showcasing my ability to create interactive and functional web applications.
+Implementing the custom encryption algorithm and dynamic animations was fun and challenging, showcasing my ability to create interactive and functional web applications.

 **Tech Stack:**